bingeli1212/nitrile-preview/doc/DOC-styles.md

   - Arrow head at both start and end: 0x1 + 0x2 = 0x3
   ```

-+ nogrid:1
++ gridlines:none

-  Set to a 1 to disable the showing of grid.
+  Set to a 'none' to disable the showing of grid.
 This option is checked by the
   diagram-bundle, which by default shows a grid as its background.
 Setting
   this option to 1 will disable it.